 - Unsafe terrain or condition, including poorly maintained trails

-- Driving on improper surfaces for the ATV, such as pavement
+- Driving on improper surfaces for the ATV, such as pavement and losing control

 - Speeding and reckless driving